codepath/android_guides/Google-Maps-Fragment-Guide.md

 If you want to run the app **using a physical device**, then check out [[this guide on running apps using your device|Running-Apps-on-Your-Device]] and then skip the rest of this section and go directly to "Run the App" section below!
 You only need this section **if you want to run maps on an emulator**.

-If you are using Genymotion then see the section below to make sure **you've setup Google Play services**.
 If you want to use the official emulator, see the "Setup x86-based Emulator" section below.

-### Installing on Genymotion

-See the instructions to [[setup Genymotion|Genymotion 2.0 Emulators-with-Google-Play-support]].
-It includes directions for setting Google Play Services and GPS too.
-You will need to setup both in order to setup the map demo.
+Using Genymotion is now deprecated.

 ### Setup x86-based Emulator

-**Note:** Skip this step unless you can't run maps on Genymotion or a physical device.

 For the respective Android API version you are targeting, go to `Tools` -> `Android SDK` and make sure to download the respective `Google Play Intel x86 Atom System Message` by clicking on the `Show Package Details` checkbox: